msneloy/IELTS/Assignments/22.08.27/Riad(Essay).md

 This essay discussed why schools forcefully taught a foreign tongue and underestimated their education system.
 In my opinion, mightily teaching in schools is not good for student and also for a nation.

 <h3>Total Words-- 298</h3>

+<h3>Essay 06---</h3>

+After going to university, students may have improved career opportunities, experience greater cultural awareness, and have a life with more choices and possibilities.
+A certain amount of men assume that free schooling is the civil liberties for all kind of people without checking their commercial status.
+This essay will discuss why free education is slightly illogical concept for a country.

+Higher education is one of the basic need for a nation.
+After completing graduation, educated men lead the country for the progress.
+Without higher educated people, country's future will not be in safehand.
+Moreover, country's development will be stopped due to uneducated residents.
+This few instances have bolstered civilian to think free education for all people is one the best solution to face this problem.
+Lots of country know this and they started to work this criteria.
+Especially, European countries and Russia, as proof, have made education compulsory for all.
+Apparently, the progress of those nations is outstanding.

+Despite the benefits, there are some drawbacks associated with free education.
+Most countries cannot bear the budgets of this sections.
+Particularly, growing middle-income countries, for example, Bangladesh, India, and Philippines, will be faced a huge economy crises.
+Somehow, if a numerous student get educated, there will be no way to give them a proffer job or use their knowledge in other sections.
+They will turn into a nation's comprehend.
+Higher study is necessary but it should not be free.
+There are many ways to solve it such as scholarships, create work places for graduates running students.

+This essay showed how education without money will effect a realm and why it will be a bad verdict for a country.
+In my opinion, self-destroying decision if a nation make their graduation free for all people without concern civilian economic situation.

+<h3>Total Words-- 296</h3>